 The size of the Windows is defined by the factor (see ExpandAKeyFactor below).
 Internal logic is used to decide if the window is above or below the pointer.
 If part of the key is off-screen, the key will not be displayed.
 Note that for discrete pointing devices (touchscreens, etc.) that do not hover well, this setting may not operate in a desirable fashion.
-(OnScreen only)
+For Touchscreens, and other arbitraty point input devices, the HideZoomWindow option should be enabled.